 Primary and Secondary Health Care

 Access to health care in South Sudan is among the most difficult in the world due to the ongoing conflict and underdevelopment.
 Poor health care affects the most vulnerable populations, such as children, women, and the elderly.
 International Medical Corps provides basic health care and integrated service provision, from preventative care to emergency surgery.
 This also includes case management for HIV/AIDS, bed net distribution, and malaria treatment.
-Our primary and secondary health care services are provided in Central Equatoria, Jonglei, Upper Nile, Lakes, and Western Bahr el Ghazal States.
+Our primary and secondary health care services are provided in Central Equatoria, Jonglei, Upper Nile, Western Bahr el Ghazal, and Unity states.

 Maternal and Child Health

-South Sudan has one of the highest maternal mortality rates in the world.
-International Medical Corps focuses on improving the health of women and their children through the high impact services we implement in primary health clinics.
+South Sudan has one of the highest maternal and infant mortality rates in the world.
+International Medical Corps focuses on improving the health of women and their children through the high-impact services we implement in primary health clinics.
 We also provide emergency obstetric care and support several midwifery training programs.
-Our maternal and child health services are implemented in Central Equatoria State, Upper Nile, Western Bahr El Ghazal, and Lakes State.
+Our maternal and child health services are implemented in Central Equatoria, Upper Nile, Western Bahr El Ghazal, Unity, and Jonglei States.

-High staple food prices, disruptions to livestock and crop production, currency devaluation, limited humanitarian access, and conflict-related displacement are responsible for the high levels of food-insecurity throughout South Sudan.
-In response, International Medical Corps has expanded nutrition programs to treat hard-to-reach areas.
+High staple food prices, disruptions to livestock and crop production, currency devaluation, limited humanitarian access, and conflict-related displacement are responsible for the high levels of food insecurity throughout South Sudan.
+In response, International Medical Corps has expanded nutrition programs in hard-to-reach areas.
 These programs include provisions of emergency food supplies and outpatient and inpatient treatment for acute malnutrition.
-Our nutrition programs are currently implemented in Jonglei, Upper Nile, Central Equatoria, and Lakes State.
+Our nutrition programs are currently implemented in Jonglei, Upper Nile, Central Equatoria, and Western Bahr-el Ghazal states.

 Capacity Building and Training

 To increase access to care, International Medical Corps works to build the capacity of South Sudan’s health system through training programs that target health professionals and key community members.
-International Medical Corps supports the Juba College of Nursing and Midwifery as well as county and state hospitals in Western Bahr el Ghazal, Jonglei, Western Equatoria and Lakes State.
+International Medical Corps supports the Juba College of Nursing and Midwifery, Nursing and Midwifery College in Kajo-Keji, and Health Science Institute in Wau.
+In addition, the organization works with the state hospital in Western Bahr el Ghazal.

 Violence against women endangers the health, well-being, and future success of women and girls.
 It is an endemic problem in South Sudan, exacerbated by ongoing conflict and chronic displacement.
-In response, International Medical Corps began implementing gender-based violence prevention and response in Upper Nile State in April 2014.
-In 2015, the program expanded to Lakes State, Upper Nile, Unity and Jonglei to address the needs of displaced women as well as those in host communities.
-We are providing clinical management of rape services and are part of the referral pathway to ensure survivors have access to services.
+In response, International Medical Corps began implementing gender-based violence prevention and response in Upper Nile state in April 2014.
+In 2015, the program expanded to Central Equatoria, Unity, and Jonglei states to address the needs of displaced women as well as those in host communities.
+We are providing clinical management of rape cases and are an important part of the referral pathway to ensure survivors have access to services.